-An upper second class honours degree or higher in a relevant subject from a UK university (or an equivalent international qualification) together with two supportive references is usually required.
+An upper second class honours degree or higher in a relevant subject from a UK university (or an equivalent international qualification) together with one supportive academic reference is usually required.
+Non-academic references can be considered in specific circumstances.
 It is not a requirement to have previously studied geography and we encourage applications from students from a natural and environmental sciences background.
 Candidates who do not meet these criteria but have relevant work experience will be considered and are encouraged to contact the programme convenor.

 For more information, please contact the Admissions Office on +44 (0)20 7882 5533 or email email@example.com.

 For detailed country-specific entry requirements, please visit the international section of our website.

 Learning and teaching

 As a student at Queen Mary, you will play an active part in your acquisition of skills and knowledge.
 Teaching comprises a mixture of formal lectures, field courses, laboratory and computer practicals, small group seminars and one-to-one supervision meetings.
 We take pride in the close and friendly working relationship we have with our students.
 You are assigned an Academic Adviser who will guide you in both academic and pastoral matters throughout your time at Queen Mary.